jloughry/jloughry.github.io/README.md

 I plan to do next.

-The favicon is composed of a lowercase italic (sometimes bold italic) Palatino Linotype letter *f* in 24 points between a pair of un-italicised parentheses; the character spacing of all three characters is extended by 4 or 5 points.
-The intent is for the outer rim of the parentheses to match as nearly as possible a perfect circle, and for the serifs on the 'f' to match the angle of the horns of the parentheses so it flows together like a *yin&ndash;yang* or &#9775; symbol.
+The favicon is composed of a lowercase italic (sometimes bold italic) Palatino Linotype letter *"f"* in 24 points between a pair of un-italicised parentheses; the character spacing of all three characters is extended by 4 or 5 points.
+The intent is for the outer rim of the parentheses to match as nearly as possible a perfect circle, and for the serifs on the 'f' to match the angle of the horns of the parentheses so it flows together like a &#9775;
+symbol.